souvicksaha95/System-Verilog-Basics/Array/updated_array_declaration.md

+## All these are examples of Unpacked Array
 Declaring fixed size array in SV is quite simple and less verbose than verilog.
 **int lo_hi[0:15]; // 16 ints [0]..[15]
 int c_style[16]; // 16 ints [0]..[15]**